 In some respects, Turkey would represent a significant challenge to the United States military.
-In terms of air power, FlightGlobal.com notes that the Turkish Air Force is very modern, with over 250 F-16s on inventory.
-The Turkish Navy features some capable surface combatants, according to the Sixteenth Edition of the Naval Institute Guide to Combat Fleets of the World, including eight modernized Oliver Hazard Perry-class frigates, eight German MEKO 200 frigates, and an indigenous corvette class.
+In terms of airpower, FlightGlobal.com notes that the Turkish Air Force is very modern, with over 250 F-16s on inventory.
+The same goes for the Turkish Navy.
+The Navy has some capable surface combatants.
+The roster includes eight modernized Oliver Hazard Perry-class frigates, eight German MEKO 200 frigates, and an indigenous corvette class.

 The war could easily start with Turkish forces that are targeting the Kurds accidentally killing some American troops.
 Since the United States and Erdogan don’t have the best of relationships (a prominent critic of Erdogan has taken refuge in the U.S.), things could escalate from there as the Turks would try to intern American Air Force units at Incirlik Air Base.